-19 Senate actions on the two measures is discussed in CRS Report RL33132, Budget Reconciliation Legislation in 2005-2006 Under the FY2006 Budget Resolution, by Robert Keith.
+19 Senate actions on the two measures is discussed in CRS Report RL33132, Budget Reconciliation Legislation in 2005-2006 Under the FY2006 Budget Resolution, by Robert Keith (out of print; available to congressional clients upon request).

-Committee, inserted a list of potentially extraneous matters included in S. 1134 in the Congressional Record of June 24 (at p.
+The House considered its version of the Omnibus Budget Reconciliation Act of 1993, H.R.
+2264, on May 27.
+The Senate considered its version, S. 1134, on June 23 and June 24 (after completing consideration of S. 1134, the Senate amended and passed H.R.
+2264 for purposes of conference with the House).
+Senator Pete Domenici, ranking minority member of the Senate Budget Committee, inserted a list of potentially extraneous matters included in S. 1134 in the Congressional Record of June 24 (at p.
 S7984).20 The list identified more than a dozen sections in five titles of the bill as possibly being in violation of the Byrd rule, specifically Section 313(b)(1)(A) (i.e., producing no change in outlays or revenues).